Families and divorce

 This will affect how the income derived from such sources will be treated in a divorce settlement.

-As a general rule, it is possible to share in the benefits of such schemes even following divorce, however consideration will be given to the value or opportunity which arose during the marriage against any extra input required by the earning individual to realise an enhanced value at a later date.
+As a general rule, it is possible to share in the benefits of such schemes even following divorce, however, consideration will be given to the value or opportunity which arose during the marriage against any extra input required by the earning individual to realise an enhanced value at a later date and whether this can be justified by reference to needs.

 Future maintenance provisions

-It is not always the case that on divorce, one party must pay to the other an amount out of their income in the future.
-However, long-term maintenance can be required as part of a fair outcome in a divorce.
+It is not always the case that in divorce, one party must pay the other an amount out of their income in the future.
+There has been a general movement away from maintenance being "for life," with courts preferring to award maintenance as a shorter-term stepping stone to help the non-earning spouse transition into financial independence.
+In some circumstances, long-term maintenance can be required as part of a fair outcome in a divorce.

 - what each party might need to live on in the future;

-- whether it is appropriate that each party should share in financial resources in the future.
+- whether it is appropriate for each party to share in future financial resources.

 It should be stated that future earnings or earning capacity, whilst relevant, is unlikely to be considered a matrimonial asset to be shared and so ongoing maintenance must be linked to a demonstrable income ‘need’ rather than a sense of entitlement or sharing.